FaiChou/react-native-slideable-calendar-strip/README.md

-showChineseLunar | Show Chinese Lunar or not, default false, showWeekNumber   | Show week number or not, default false, weekStartsOn     | Set start of week, Optional, defaults to 0, `0 1 2 3 4 5 6` for `S M T W T F S`
+showChineseLunar | Show Chinese Lunar or not, default false, showWeekNumber   | Show week number or not, default false, weekStartsOn     | Set start of week, Optional, defaults to 0, `0 1 2 3 4 5 6` for `S M T W T F S` initialDate      | Set initial date to start with, defaults to `today`